lack-of-purpose/lda-gibbs-sampling/README.md

 # lda-gibbs-sampling
-Implementation of LDA and Gibbs Sampling
+Implementation of Latent Dirichlet Allocation model using Gibbs Sampling